-CONTROL COMPLIANCE 1 COMMENT habitat for threatened flora or fauna.
-Bush Fire Risk All development shall comply with provisions of the Rural Fires and Assessment Act 2002 and Planning for Bushfire Protection 2006 .
+CONTROL COMMENT Bush Fire Risk All development shall comply with provisions of the Rural Fires and Assessment Act 2002 and Planning for Bushfire Protection 2006.
 Yes The Hazards and Risk Assessment includes a preliminary assessment of bushfire risk.
-Further detailed investigations will be undertaken with the future planning approval applications (ie prior to any construction) Gravity Drainage to Council's Drainage System Stormwater runoff shall be connected to Council's drainage system by gravity means.
+Further detailed investigations will be undertaken with regard to each of this issue as part of the future Project Approval applications (ie prior to any construction) Gravity Drainage to Council's Drainage System Stormwater runoff shall be connected to Council's drainage system by gravity means.
 Mechanical means (i.e. pump) for disposal of stormwater runoff will not be permitted except for basement car parks.
 Charged systems will not be permitted.
 Yes The Stormwater and Flooding Environmental Assessment has been prepared in accordance with Council's requirements.
-It will be further detailed and implemented as part of the future planning approval applications for the staged development of the site.
+It will be further detailed and implemented as part of the future Project Approval applications for the staged development of the site.
 Gravity Drainage to a Creek System All buildings shall be setback a minimum of 40m from the top of the bank of a creek or river, subject limitations imposed by flooding or Foreshore Building Lines.
 Yes A comprehensive assessment of the hydrological and flooding impacts has been undertaken, including consideration of flow conditions for Anzac Creek.
-These issues will be further investigated as part of the future planning approval applications for the staged development of the site.
+These issues will be further investigated as part of the future Project Approval applications for the staged development of the site.
 Gross Pollutant Traps A minimum of one gross pollutant trap shall be required between the last downstream stormwater pit or pollution source and prior to discharge from the site.
 Gross pollutant traps shall not be located within the banks of watercourses or within riparian zones.
 Yes Gross pollutant traps are one component of the stormwater quality measures proposed to managed stormwater within the site.
-Again, these issues will be further investigated as part of the future planning approval applications for the staged development of the site.
+Again, these issues will be further investigated as part of the future Project Approval applications for the staged development of the site.
 Stormwater Runoff Quality The post development water quality must have a: 45% reduction in the mean annual load of total nitrogen.
 45% reduction in the mean annual load of total phosphorus.
+80% reduction in the mean annual load of total suspended solids.
 Yes The Stormwater and Flooding Environmental Assessment has been prepared in accordance with Council's requirements.
-Further details will be provided as part of the planning approval applications for the staged development of the site.
-80% reduction in the mean annual load of total
+Further details will be provided as part of the future Project Approval applications for the staged development of the site.